By: Dave Olsen

 - Non-destructive testing may also be performed.
 That could include fluorescent penetrant, magnetic particle, radiographic, or other inspections.
 Final dimensional inspections, alloy test results, and NDT are verified prior to shipment.

-The sand casting process is a versatile and well understood process.
-Process refinements over time have helped make sand casting the process of choice for applications in many, many industrial markets.
+The sand-casting process is a versatile and well understood process.
+Process refinements over time have helped make sand casting the process of choice for applications in many industrial markets.

-As with most materials and design decisions, a discussion with a metals expert can help drive the best metals decision.
-For new designs, that is a conversation that best happens as early as possible to optimize manufacturability.
-But even applications that have used metal components the same way for a long time can be evaluated to provide higher performance or a more cost effective conversion to a different process like sand casting.
+As with most materials and design decisions, a discussion with a MetalTek expert can help drive the best metals and casting decision.
+For new designs, conversations early significantly help optimize manufacturability.
+But even applications that have used metal components the same way for a long time can be evaluated to provide higher performance or find a more cost-effective process like sand casting.